Crackers (album): Recording

 Speaking of recording the album in a 1986 interview, guitarist Dave Hill said: "I enjoyed making the tracks for Crackers a lot more than those for Rogues Gallery."
-In his own interview that year, Powell revealed his thoughts on the Crackers project: "Well, we were a bit dubious at first, we thought that it might have been another Black Lace type of thing.
+In his interview that year, Powell revealed his thoughts on the Crackers project: "Well, we were a bit dubious at first, we thought that it might have been another Black Lace type of thing.
 When we actually recorded the cover versions though, we had a great time doing them.
 We just went into the studio and put them down one after the other - it was like playing live on stage."

 While recording Crackers, Hill discovered Victor Herman, a busker, who was playing bagpipes in Oxford Street, London.
-As the band were due to record their own version of "Auld Lang Syne", Hill he invited Herman to add an authentic touch to the recording.
+As the band were due to record their own version of "Auld Lang Syne", Hill invited Herman to add an authentic touch to the recording.
 Herman agreed, and when he'd finished recording his part, Slade gave him an envelope with a sizeable sum of money in it, along with their thanks and best wishes.
 Two days later, the envelope was returned by post, along with a letter from Herman, saying that he'd enjoyed himself so much in the studio that he didn't want the money.
 Slade later invited him to their Christmas party on 18 November 1985 – the release day of the album.
 At the party, Slade presented Herman with one of the band's Gold Discs as a keepsake.